viesturz/tapchanger/README.md

-# Toolchanger for Voron 2
+# TapChanger - a toolchanger for Voron 2
 A toolchanger system For [Voron 2](https://github.com/VoronDesign/Voron-2) based on the [Tap](https://github.com/VoronDesign/Voron-Tap) bed probe.

 This is independant effort, not affiliated with the Voron team.
 Use at your own risk.